zanata/zanata.github.io/_posts/2001-01-06-gettext-example.md

 This document presents an example of a Zanata project with type `gettext`.
 It assumes that you have already created a project and a version (See [Project Creation]({{ site.url }}/help/projects/create-project) ).

 Gettext projects consist of a single source file (.pot), and several translation files (.po) named after their corresponding locale.
-Below is a tipical directory structure for a Gettext project:
+Below is a typical directory structure for a Gettext project:

 ```bash
 project-name